 Development cost

-Payment gateway development can cost you an arm and a leg.
+Payment gateway architecture development can cost you an arm and a leg.
 It involves significant expenses such as salaries for the development team and specialists, infrastructure costs, security certification fees, and more.
-Ultimately, they amount to hundreds of thousands of dollars.
+Ultimately, they amount to 500,000$ and more, depending on your requirements.
 Therefore, independent development is not feasible for businesses operating on tight budgets.

 Maintenance cost